-Today we are going to look at how to install Docker and Portainer 2.0 on Debian based distros.
+Today we are going to look at how to install Docker and Portainer on Debian distros.

 1. Install and start docker by running the commands below.

 sudo apt install docker.io sudo systemctl start docker

 2. Download and run Portainer 2.0 by running the commands below.